amr28693/angular_order_parameter_FP/README.md

 COVID-NET data are obtained from the CDC’s public surveillance feed (data.cdc.gov, asset `6jg4-xsqq`).

-Because this is a **live surveillance dataset**, numerical values may change if the notebook is re-run at a later date due to retrospective data updates.
+Because this is a live surveillance dataset, numerical values may change if the notebook is re-run at a later date due to retrospective data updates.

 The results reported in the associated manuscript correspond to COVID-NET data